-There are two trading platforms that will be determined by the trading account chosen.
+City Index offers two trading platforms that will be determined by the type of trading account chosen.

 There are also advanced charting options with over 100 technical indicators.AT Pro also allows for automated trading signals to show exit and entry points through charts.
 Back-testing facilities also help view the performance of past trading signals.